 So, if I can find amazing pizza while I’m wandering around, I’ll return repeatedly.
 And that’s exactly what I did with Pizzeria La Boccaccia.

 Because of the quick in-and-out nature, this would be a great place to stop for lunch in the middle of an exploration day.
-Featuring a bunch of different pizza varieties that rotate daily, you can easily pop in, grab a few slices, then continue exploring.
+Featuring a bunch of different pizza varieties that rotate daily, you can easily pop in, grab a few slices, and then continue exploring.

 If you love pizza, don’t miss out on Pizzeria La Boccaccia.

 Located just north of Piazza del Popolo, Marzapane is an excellent place to get a HUGE variety of foods from a top chef.